decred/dcrpool/README.md

 separates revenue earned from pool operations from mining rewards gotten on behalf of participating clients.
 The pool account's purpose is to receive mining rewards of the pool.
-The address generated from it should be the mining address (`--miningaddress`) of the mining node.
+The address generated from it should be the mining address (`--miningaddr`) of the mining node.
 The fee account's purpose is to receive pool fees of the mining pool.
 The address generated from it should be the address set as the pool fee address (`--poolfeeaddrs`) of the mining pool.